zdravkov/kendo-docs/api/wrappers/jsp/dropDownList.md

 ### cascade `String`

-Triggered when value of the widget is changed via API or user interaction.
+Fired when the value of the widget is changed via API or user interactionTriggered.

 For additional information check the [cascade](/api/web/dropdownlist#events-cascade) event documentation.